openstack/os-ken/doc/source/os_ken_app_api.rst

 Generate events
 ===============
-A OS-Ken application can raise events by calling appropriate os_ken.base.app_manager.RyuApp's methods like send_event or send_event_to_observers.
+A OS-Ken application can raise events by calling appropriate os_ken.base.app_manager.OSKenApp's methods like send_event or send_event_to_observers.

 Event classes